Jwdaniel34/lifestyle-and-sleep-patterns-eda-and-predictive-models/README.md

    ```
 3. Run the Jupyter notebook `exploratory_data_analysis.ipynb` to follow the analysis and modelling steps, or run the relevant Python scripts if provided.
 4. Optionally, you can export the model, predict on new data, or extend the analysis (see next section).

+Here’s an updated version of your **README.md** section with the **classification report** added in a clear, professional format.
+You can copy and paste this directly into your repository:

+---

 ## 🔍 Next Steps & Potential Enhancements